 There were at least 1000 wind or water powered ‘mills’ in the North East of England.
 They used to carry out a huge variety of tasks from corn milling and sawing wood through to pumping out mines and a whole host of other, sometimes unusual, industries.

 Watermills first arrived here with the Romans, and we have some sites here in the north-east, although sadly there is little still to be seen.
 Windmills came later with the first records at the beginning of the 13th century.
 Wind and water powered sites reached a peak in the early industrial revolution but have declined since so that now only a few of our local mills remain and are open for public view; many have been lost to demolition, conversion or simply through decay.

 The national body concerned with wind and watermill heritage and conservation is the Society for the Protection of Ancient Buildings Mills Section.
-A good place to find historical mill information is the Mills Archive.
+A good place to find other historical mill information is the Mills Archive.

 This site is in no way commercial although please respect the copyright of material on it.
 The site is maintained as a resource for personal research and this is welcomed.
 Those wishing to use any information for commercial purposes please get in touch via the Contact Us page.